Plantar Fasciitis Kit Sale

 At its core, metatarsalgia is often caused by excessive pressure on the metatarsal heads—the joints at the ball of your foot.
 A metatarsal pad is strategically designed to alleviate this.
 Think of the arch that runs across the width of your foot, just behind the ball; this is your transverse arch.
 When this arch collapses, the metatarsal heads are forced to bear too much weight, leading to inflammation and pain.
 The metatarsal pad works by lifting and supporting this arch.
 This action gently spreads the metatarsal bones, creating more space between them and redistributing pressure away from the sensitive, overworked area.
 This redistribution is crucial for allowing the inflamed tissue to heal and providing immediate relief from metatarsalgia.

-Getting the Placement and Size Right
+How to Get the Placement and Size Just Right

 For a metatarsal pad to be effective, its placement is everything.
 It might seem logical to place it directly under the painful spot, but that would actually increase pressure.
 Instead, the pad should be positioned just behind the ball of your foot.
 This placement allows it to lift the transverse arch and the metatarsal heads from behind, effectively offloading the pressure when you step forward.
 Getting this right can be tricky, which is why Aetrex helps to take the guesswork out of the equation.
 Our orthotics are engineered with built-in metatarsal support that is precisely placed for optimal function, ensuring you get the right support in the right spot, every single time.

-How They Help with Alignment and Blood Flow
+Improving Alignment and Blood Flow

 The benefits of a metatarsal pad extend beyond simple pressure relief.
 By supporting the transverse arch, the pad helps restore your foot to a more natural alignment.
 When your foot is properly aligned, your body weight is distributed more evenly, reducing strain not just on the ball of your foot but on your ankles, knees, and hips as well.
 This improved biomechanical function is key for long-term comfort.
 Furthermore, by lifting the metatarsal heads and reducing compression, the pad can improve blood flow to the forefoot.
 Better circulation is essential for reducing inflammation and promoting the healing of damaged tissues, helping you get back on your feet comfortably.